ibm-cloud-docs/openshift/virt-plan.md

 [OpenShift Virtualization Service](/docs/openshift?topic=openshift-rovs-overview) is the fastest option with automatic setup of storage, networking, and operators - ready in minutes instead of hours.
 {: tip}

+This service is currently available as a beta release.
+Access is controlled by an allowlist.
+During the beta period, only console-based cluster creation is supported.
+{: beta}

 ## Prerequisites
 {: #virt-prereqs}